taosdata/TDengine/docs/en/16-ticket/index.md

     - Issue: Issues during you use TDengine Cloud.
     - Billing: Billing related tickets, such as applying for invoices,coupon, price plan, billing order, and so on.

 3. In the **Instance** section, please select the TDengine instances that are related to the ticket, if not, you don't need to select them.
-4.

 4. In the **Description** section, please describe the content of the ticket in detail, including the details of the issue, suggestions for improvement, and specifics of the new features.

-5. In the **Attachment** section, please upload pictures or files related to the ticket, the size should not exceed 10MB and the maxium number is 5.
+5. In the **Attachment** section, please upload pictures or files related to the ticket, the size should not exceed 10MB and the maximum number is 5.

 6. In the **Email** section, TDengine Cloud will automatically fill in the email address of the current user.